SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 !!! caution "Use Long Commit ID for the commitID fields"
     Please use the long commit ID in the commit ID field currently if you are using the short commit ID the build process will fail.
+    Go into the Manage Software Components app, navigate to the branch, select the commit in the list of commits, field "Long Commit ID" becomes available.

 ```YAML
 ---